Bio724/Bio724-Lecture-Notes/lecture-awk/pipeline-example-motifs.md

 Explanation:

-* `<(...)` = treat the outputs of the commands in the parenthes as if they were files via [process substitution](https://github.com/Bio724/Bio724-Lecture-Notes/blob/main/lecture-awk-bash/bash.md#process-substitution)
+* `<(...)` = treat the outputs of the commands in the parentheses as if they were files via [process substitution](https://github.com/Bio724/Bio724-Lecture-Notes/blob/main/lecture-awk-bash/bash.md#process-substitution)
 * `seqkit seq -n` = only return  the names of each sequence
 * `seqkit seq -s -w 0` = only return the sequences themselves and unwrap the lines (`-w 0`)

-### Counting occurences of binding site motifs in one sequence
+### Counting occurrences of binding site motifs in one sequence

 Now we're ready to search for binding site motifs in our promoter sequences.
 We'll use regular expressions, as expressed in `grep` to do that.
 We'll  start by demonstrating this with just a single sequence.